Home

 In other directions, I have an ongoing research activity in the area of hardware synthesis, collaborating with Tu Graz and the Technion, and in the area of learning for software analysis and exploration, collaborating with Ben-Gurion University.

-My work is supported by the UKRI TAS Node in Governance and Regulation “Better Governance by Design”, UKRI TAS Hub, Royal Society International Exchanges Grant, and Google Faculty Award.
+In the past, I was funded by UKRI TAS Node in Governance and Regulation “Better Governance by Design”, UKRI TAS Hub, Royal Society International Exchanges Grant, and Google Faculty Award.

 I am actively collaborating with a number of academic institutions world-wide including Oxford, TU Graz, Technion, Cornell, University of Lugano, UCL, Imperial College London, and others.